Top-Rated Rehabilitation Ranch with Equine-Assisted Therapy

 Moreover, the physical nature of working with large animals can help individuals reconnect with their bodies, reduce anxiety, and develop a sense of empowerment and accomplishment.
 These experiences provide valuable metaphors for the challenges and triumphs of the recovery journey, offering a unique and often profound pathway to healing and self-discovery.

-The benefits of equine therapy for addiction are numerous, working by leveraging the unique characteristics of horses and their interactions with humans to facilitate healing and personal growth:[4]
+The benefits of equine therapy for substance use and dual diagnosis treatment are numerous, working by leveraging the unique characteristics of horses and their interactions with humans to facilitate healing and personal growth:[4]

 Horses are highly attuned to non-verbal cues, forcing clients to become more aware of their own body language and emotions.
 This increased self-awareness is crucial for recognizing and managing triggers in recovery.